Hello, how can we help you?

 Conditional expressions can be used to compare or verify form data.
 For example, it is possible to check if a form field is null (empty or not filled in).

 A conditional expression returns the True or False value for each case (comparison).
 If the result of a conditional expression is True, a certain action will be executed; otherwise, the action will not be executed.
-To execute another action when the conditional expression returns the False value, the Else option must be added.
+To execute another action when the conditional expression returns the False value, the ELSE option must be added.

 The conditional expression is equivalent to the IF and ELSE functions of the formula editor of web forms.